IRAS-HKA/aip_cell_description/aip_bosch_gripper/README.md

 ## Gripper.cpp

 ### Mapping from cylinder id to the hardware pins
 To enable an operation mode with different modes, the .cpp file contains a mapping from the cylinder_id to the corresponding hardware pins.
-This is based on the mapping as declared in the IO Mapping KUKA.
+This is based on the mapping as declared in the[IO Mapping KUKA](/docs/mapping_hw_to_io_number.md).
 Equivalent to this, the Work Visual is configured.
 You can also review the numbers on the KUKA SmartPad (HMI).

 ```
 cylinder_pins = {